rremer/minecraft-modpack-almond/README.md

 #### Spice Of Life: Carrot Edition *

-When you eat a number of unique new foods, your max health will be permanently increase.
-Explore to find new food sources, and farm them to share the buff with your friends.
+When you eat 10 new unique food items, your max health will permanently increase by 1 heart (max 30, or 3x default healthbar).
+Explore to find new food sources, and farm them to share the bounty with your friends.

 #### Enhanced Celestials